HyCraftHD/UMOD-Legacy/README.md

 # UMOD

+#This is only the legacy build for 1.8!
+Please take a look here for updated versions: https://github.com/MC-U-Team/UMod-1.10

 ####You are welcome to help in the development!
 Just install git and request for pulls.

 ##People who already helped in the development